The crying-child Rorschach

-WASHINGTON – Is there a psychiatrist in the house?
+Is there a psychiatrist in the house?

 Like so many Americans, this columnist longs for the voice of another, the great and good Charles Krauthammer, who died last week, leaving us mortals to plod through the darkness without the light of his reasoned guidance.